wrk-flow/php-get-typed-value/docs/content/en/index.md

 - 🚀 Retrieve values from Array (JSON) / XML with correct return type
 - 🏆 Makes PHPStan / IDE happy due the return types
-- 🤹‍ Ensures that desired value is in correct type (without additional loop validation.
-Validates always on get).
+- 🤹‍ Validation: Ensures that desired value is in correct type (without additional loop validation.
+Validation is always on while calling get* method).
+- 🛠 Transformers: Ensures that values are in expected type (ensures that string is trimmed and empty string converted to null, accepts bool as string, can be changed.)

 ## Installation